jaymar921/AYUS-RestAPI/README.md

         "Pincode": String
     },
     "accountStatus": {
-        "Shop": {   // SET SHOP = 'null' if not MECHANIC "ShopName": String,
+        "Shop": {   // SET SHOP = 'null' if not MECHANIC, this is fixed, to update, do [/api/Mechanic/Shop] "ShopName": String,
             "ShopDescription": String
         },